thislooksfun/earthdawn/README.md

   <a href="https://codecov.io/gh/thislooksfun/earthdawn/"><img src="https://flat.badgen.now.sh/codecov/c/github/thislooksfun/earthdawn" alt="Codecov"></a>
 </p>

+# This project is being retired in favor of [ecs](https://github.com/thislooksfun/ecs)

 # Disclaimer

 This project is still a work in progress.
 Things will change.
 Use at your own risk.